 A number of reviewers mentioned Lowe's and Home Depot's online shopping experience in conjunction with store pickup.
 Both stores allow customers to make purchases online, thus tagging in-stock merchandise for pickup at a local store of the customer's choosing.

 The few comments that were made about online shopping and in-store pickup centered around items not being ready when the customer arrived.
 Also, some customers perceived that store associates had pre-selected lower quality items.
-This did not pertain to boxed goods such as tools but with loose items such as lumber.
+This did not pertain to boxed goods (such as tools) but with loose items like lumber.

-Both Home Depot and Lowe's will deliver heavy items from local stores such as fence panels, masonry, landscape rock, and lumber.
-Smaller items such as light fixtures, electrical parts, blinds, and tools are serviced from warehouse distribution centers and delivered by parcel post, such as FedEx, USPS, or UPS.
+Both Home Depot and Lowe's will deliver heavy items from local stores, including fence panels, masonry, landscape rock, and lumber.
+Smaller items such as light fixtures, electrical parts, blinds, and tools are serviced from warehouse distribution centers and delivered by parcel post, through FedEx, USPS, or UPS.

 Aisle Shut-Down Procedures

-After products move off of shelves, shelves need to be restocked.
+After products move off of shelves, the shelves need to be restocked.
 At both stores, restocking happens while customers are shopping.
-Both companies tend to prioritize the early morning and late evening hours for restocking when customer traffic is sparse.
+Both companies tend to prioritize the early morning and late evening hours for restocking, when customer traffic is sparse.